 To initiate a donation from an IRA, the steps are:

 - Provide the IRA plan administrator with the following information:

 - the Tax ID number and mailing address the gift should be sent to (Diocese of St. Petersburg, ATTN: Campaign Processing Office, PO Box 40200, St. Petersburg, FL 33743-0220)

 - the total amount to contribute

 - gift allocation.
 One distribution can be used to support multiple diocesan entities and ministries.
-For example, a total qualified charitable distribution of $10,000 can be split as follows: $1,000 for the offertory of “Parish Name”; $5,000 for the Annual Pastoral Appeal for “Parish Name”; $2,500 for the Capital Campaign for “Parish Name”; $1,500 for the endowment for Catholic Charities, DOSP.
+For example, a total qualified charitable distribution of $10,000 can be split as follows: $1,000 for the offertory of “Parish Name”; $5,000 for the Catholic Ministry Appeal for “Parish Name”; $2,500 for the Capital Campaign for “Parish Name”; $1,500 for the endowment for Catholic Charities, DOSP.

 - Verify the IRA plan administrator will include donor name on the check/stub being sent.

 - Notify the Campaign Processing Office a gift was initiated a gift from an IRA, the amount of the gift, the name of the company the IRA is held with and include how gift allocation.
-Notification can be sent by email to email@example.com, or by mail to Diocese of St. Petersburg, Campaign Processing, PO Box 40200, St. Petersburg, FL 33743-0200.
+We request that the donor notify the Campaign Processing Office by email at email@example.com (PDF form click here) or by mail to Diocese of St. Petersburg, Campaign Processing, PO Box 40200, St. Petersburg, FL 33743-0200.

 Please contact us if you have any questions about an IRA charitable rollover gift.
 We would be happy to assist you and answer any questions you might have.